Home » Healthy homemaking » Tallow Candles | Alternative to Toxic Store Bought Candles

 Primal Edge Health participates in the Amazon Services LLC Associates Program and other affiliate programs and therefore, may collect a share of sales or other compensation from the links on this page.
 This comes at no additional cost to you, and all the prices and availability are accurate at the time of publishing.

-Homemade beef tallow candles add a beautiful glow to any room of the house.
+Homemade beef tallow candles add a beautiful glow to any room of the house but without those awful toxins.
+If you want non-toxic candles that are also sustainable and last longer, try making these tallow candles at home!

 Homemade tallow candles.
 Primal Edge Health.